 There are regulations that obscure this even more, so very often both the client and the architect have no idea how much the former will spend and the latter earn.
 In order to avoid creating a stressful experience, have a clear understanding of you architectural fee structure.

-Let’s take a look at some of the typical architectural fees, structures and guidelines.
+Let’s take a look at some of the typical architecture project schedules, fees, structures, and guidelines.

 The most common ways to put together architectural fees are: percentage of the project cost, hourly rate, and square foot rate.

 Percentage of the construction cost